 While it is estimated that one in eight women, or 12%, will be diagnosed with breast cancer in her lifetime, that number jumps to 50-85% of women with the BRCA1 mutation who will develop breast cancer before age 70.

 That risk is similar in women with the BRCA2 mutation.

 "BRCA1 and BRCA2 can lead to hereditary breast and ovarian cancer syndrome, but there are other high-risk genes that are known cancer-susceptibility genes," Fukui says.

-“Only 5-10% of breast cancers are linked to a known inherited genetic change.
-As we learn more, there may be new genes discovered that can put someone at increased risk of developing breast cancer, so it's important that if you have had genetic testing to check in every three to five years to see if there are any updates,” she adds.
+"Only 5-10% of breast cancers are linked to a known inherited genetic change.
+As we learn more, there may be new genes discovered that can put someone at increased risk of developing breast cancer, so it's important that if you have had genetic testing to check in every three to five years to see if there are any updates," she says.

 Having the BRCA mutation not only increases a person’s risk for developing breast cancer, it elevates the chance for developing other types of cancers, including ovarian, pancreatic and even prostate cancers.

 That's right – men can be impacted by the gene as well.

 Though male breast cancer is rare and makes up approximately 1% of breast cancer cases, any man who develops breast cancer should consider genetic testing.

 "BRCA1 and BRCA2 are inherited in an autosomal dominant way, meaning the abnormal gene can be passed from one parent and cause disease," Fukui explains.
 "It is important that men test if they have a breast cancer susceptibility gene, as it may have implications for themselves and their children."